barrybecker4/world-conflict/README.md

 Now, from the WorldConflict directory within the cloned project directory, run the following commands:
 * `clasp login`    using gmail account
 * `clasp create --type webapp` this creates a script with this name in your Google Drive
 * `./push.sh`  push all the files in the project directory into that script in the cloud.
+Note: you may need to do `chmod +x` first on this file if on *nix.
 Normally you would use `clasp push`, but this script will duplicate some files for use on client and server before dong the normal `clasp push`.
 Note: do not commit these files that get copied or generate.

 Now you are good to go!
 Deploy the web-app from your script on Google Drive.
 Make changes locally (in IntelliJ for example), do "clasp push", and refresh the deployed app script page to see the change.